List of Recently Funded Series E Startups (2025)

 By Series E, startups are no longer proving themselves.
 They’re preparing for IPOs, strategic acquisitions, or aggressive global domination.

-At Fundraise Insider, we track every newly funded Series E company in the US and deliver verified contact details for the founders, C-suite, and senior decision-makers driving their next phase – the best sales prospecting leads.
+At Fundraise Insider, we track every newly funded Series E startup in the US and deliver verified contact details for the founders, C-suite, and senior decision makers driving their next phase – the best sales prospecting leads.

 With $100+ million in recent funding, these companies are investing heavily in growth infrastructure: from expanding leadership teams and entering new regions to overhauling tech stacks, scaling operations, and securing enterprise partnerships.

-👉 Get Insider Access and partner with tomorrow’s market leaders.
+👉 Get Funded Startup Leads and partner with tomorrow’s Series E startup market leaders.
 One Payment.
 Lifetime Leads.

 Recently Funded Series E Startups